-Are Medicare Advantage Plans a Ripoff?
+Are Medicare Advantage Plans Right for Me?

 Whether enrolling in Original Medicare or Medicare Advantage in Louisiana, figuring out which plan gets you the most health value comes down to several factors.
 Where you live, how long you worked and how much you made — all of these will impact your plan and how you feel about it.
 Medicare Advantage isn’t the best fit for every Louisianian.
 But for some, the value they get from Part C’s extra coverages are enough to switch from Original Medicare.

 The point?
 Decide for yourself what you think about Medicare Advantage in Louisiana.
 Here are some steps you can take to weigh your choices: